 You can export your classrooms' gradebook to view the overview of your classroom along with the scores obtained by learners in different assessments, which are listed section wise.
 You can also see the classroom meta fields, learners active / inactive status and user unique identifier field in the gradebook export.
 You can then use these data points for further data analysis, if required.
 Let's see how to export a classroom's gradebook.

 1. Hover over the classroom/module card whose gradebook data you wish to export and then click Gradebook.

-2. On the classroom's gradebook, click Export All Data.
+2. On the classroom's gradebook, click Export Data.

-3. The gradebook data will be exported in excel format.
+3. The gradebook data will be exported in excel format and saved locally.
 Click to open the excel file.

 4. By default the Overview tab is shown in the excel sheet which has the following information: